 Many of you might have heard about $192.5 million dollar settlement of Abdallah v.
 The Coca-Cola Co., a class action brought on behalf of salaried African-American employees alleging race discrimination consisting of systemic discrimination in promotions, compensation, and performance evaluations.
-Which is interesting, of course, because their corporate headquarters are in Atlanta, Georgia.
 However, there are no allegations of race discrimination in this Coca-Cola driver class action lawsuit.

 That is not what this case is about.
 We have seen none of that in our investigations.
 This is a case about all the drivers not getting their rights under California’s strict wage and hour laws.

 If you are a Coca-Cola driver or former driver in California, we would like to hear your take.
-Please contact us at 619-234-2833.
-Ask for Courtney.
+Please contact us at 619-304-1000.
 If you would like to have it be a confidential communication, that is fine also.